umerdaraz-py/real_estate_odoo/README.md

 # real_estate_odoo
-**Odoo Pre-Internship Assignment
+**Odoo
 **
-This repo is my solution for Odoo Pre-Internship Assignment using Odoo 16
+This repo is my solution for Odoo Project using Odoo 16

 The Real Estate Advertisement module That includes: